MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/microsoft-graph-migration.md

 # Microsoft Graph migration

-Due to [the deprecation of Azure Active Directory (Azure AD) Graph](/graph/migrate-azure-ad-graph-overview), Azure CLI will be migrated from AD Graph to Microsoft Graph.
+Due to [the deprecation of Azure Active Directory (Azure AD) Graph](/graph/migrate-azure-ad-graph-overview), the underlying Active Directory Graph API will be replaced by Microsoft Graph API in Azure CLI 2.37.0.

 ## Breaking changes